vfpimenta/corruption-profiler/README.md

 ### Upcomimg changes

-1. Cross reference presence and expenses
+1. ~~Cross reference presence and expenses~~
-1. Calculate silhouete of each cluster
+1. ~~Calculate silhouete of each cluster~~
-1. Generate dendogram of clusters
+1. ~~Generate dendogram of clusters~~
 1. Apply different expenses on the same cluster as general
 1. Normalize and apply to JS distance

-1. Proportional expense of each congressman
+1. Proportional expense of each congressman as input
+1. Use other forms of cluster to divide (kmeans and such) and compute sihlluette